Source code - Delft3D

 Testcase "myCode/examples/01_standard" also contains example run scripts for parallel calculations.

-For your own testcase: copy and adapt both "config_d_hydro.xml" (in version 5.xx and 4.xx "config_flow2d3d.ini") and "runbat/sh" into your testcase directory.
+For your own testcase: copy and adapt both "config_d_hydro.xml" and "run.bat/.sh" into your testcase directory.

 If the testcase does not run, the two most common problems are :